Root Cellar Ideas: 10 Root Cellar Plans to Make a Root Cellar

 There are many reasons why root cellars are fantastic, the first of which being that they are extremely energy efficient.
 Once they’re constructed, root cellars do not require electricity or fuel to operate.
 This means you can keep your utility bills lower.

 Another advantage of root cellars is their ability to preserve the quality of your food.
-This means you can have delicious spring and summertime crops preserved for use during the winter and winter root crops preserved all the way through the warmer parts of the year.
+This means you can have delicious spring and summertime crops preserved for use during the winter and winter root crops preserved all the way through the warmer parts of the year, even with a small home garden.

 These qualities of root cellars add to the third advantage of root cellars: food security.
 With root cellars, you can store more food for longer periods.
 Therefore, you become more self-reliant, and less reliant on conventional grocery stores for your food.